-A: USDA's Pesticide Data Program (PDP) and U.S. Environmental Protection Agency (EPA) work together to identify foods to be tested based on EPA's data needs.
+A: USDA and EPA work together to identify foods to be tested based on EPA's data needs.
 EPA uses PDP data to conduct dietary risk assessments and to ensure that pesticide residues in foods are not a food safety risk.
+Glyphosate residue is not currently part of PDP sampled pesticides.